 Most of the 3D tools are created to go in depth into lights, materials, refractions, depth of field, etc. We play with physical rules to generate a digital output.
 Every time I use them I’m amazed by this connection.

-Few weeks ago I created an isometric room just for fun and to experiment a bit more with the light options.
+Few weeks ago I worked an isometric room just for fun and to experiment a bit more with the light options.

-In the process or using the lights, walls and few basic objects affecting each other, I found myself analysing with other eyes some scenes that I see everyday like the corridor to the elevator.
+In the process or using the lights, walls and few basic objects affecting each other, I found myself analysing with different eyes some scenes that I see everyday like the corridor to the elevator.

-Even touching the surface of it, using 3D soft feels like a very good exercies to bring part of that mindset to other areas of design.
+Even touching the surface of it, using 3D soft feels like a very good exercie to bring part of that mindset to other areas of design.

 There are new trends implementing characters or low poly scenes.
 It’s also interesting to see how flat design evolves using some 3D assets.